 A long road, indeed.

-Sahkanaga explores the themes of public vs. private, interior vs. exterior as a way to understand the Tri-State Crematory events.
+Sahkanaga explores the themes of public vs. private and interior vs. exterior as a way to understand the Tri-State Crematory events.
 It raises questions about how such a small community can find healing in the midst of terrible tragedy.
 But it also raises questions about how the members of such a community relate to each other and interact on a daily basis.
-When Lovey makes her peace offering to Sandy–who has in fact done nothing wrong–it allows us to consider the ways we judge each other.
+When Lovey makes her peace offering to Sandy–who has, in fact, done nothing wrong–it allows us to consider the ways we judge each other.
 The threads that bind us are simultaneously fragile yet inseparable.
 In the same way that Jordan’s Journey posits that we are all one, so, too, Sahkanaga reminds us–all of us from Walker County and beyond–that we’re in this together.
 Even when it seems like we’re standing on opposite sides of the fence, there’s always a way to move beyond it and make amends.

 And I, for one, would like to say thanks.
 Thank you, John, for making this film.